 Verizon vs Straight Talk

-Straight Talk boasts a $45 a month plan with unlimited data, but it does slow data down significantly after a 3GB threshold is crossed each month.
-Verizon also offers a $45 a month plan, but with only 1GB of data.
-On both of these plans you need to buy your own phone, but on Verizon you need to pay for the phone with a monthly payment through Verizon Edge to get the $45 price.
+Straight Talk boasts a $45 a month plan with unlimited data, but it does slow data down significantly after a 5GB threshold is crossed each month.
+Verizon offers a $55 a month plan with 2GB of data or a $70 a month plan with 4GB of data.
+On both of these plans you need to buy your own phone or bring one that works with that carriers.

 If paying for a phone off contract is too expensive, you can bring your own phone from many carriers to Straight Talk and a used Verizon phone to Verizon.
 Both companies also offer payment plans for phones with $0 down and multiple payment lengths and fees, but there is a huge catch to the payment plans that Straight Talk offers.

 Read the rest of our Verizon vs Straight Talk comparison to find out which carrier is best for you and what you need to know about each option before signing up.